7 Best Mouth Guards of 2026

 For buyers at the budget tier who need the slimmest possible profile, or who have a dentist recommending a low-cost trial guard, The Doctor’s NightGuard at a comparable price delivers that dentist-credentialed design with a more forgiving bulk tolerance — the right choice when comfort compliance is the primary risk factor.

-For serious bruxers who have exhausted OTC options or want a genuine custom fit without a dental office appointment, ClearClub’s mail-in custom guard is the unambiguous upgrade — its 4.6-star rating from hundreds of buyers with experience across the full price spectrum consistently confirms that the mail-in custom process delivers on its clinical promise.
+For serious bruxers who have exhausted OTC options or want a genuine custom fit without a dental office appointment, Remi’s mail-in custom night guards are the unambiguous upgrade — its 4.2-star rating from more than 1,800 buyers and the two-guards-per-kit value structure consistently confirm that the mail-in custom process delivers on its clinical promise at a fraction of the chair-side price.
 As with all dental and medical devices, patients with significant TMJ dysfunction, severe bruxism causing consistent tooth damage, or symptoms that extend beyond nighttime grinding — including daytime clenching, chronic headaches, or radiating jaw pain — should consult their dentist or an orofacial pain specialist for a comprehensive evaluation before relying exclusively on OTC management.

 Frequently Asked Questions